Collaborating with our community in catchment restoration and water quality improvement for a sustainable future

 The United Nations has declared 2021–2030 the Decade on Ecosystem Restoration.
 This will be our inspiration to meet our carbon, biodiversity, ecosystem, water, and cultural heritage goals.

-A handful of Wanjuru continue to speak language and retain knowledge of country, storylines and family connections.
+Wanjuru continue to speak language and retain knowledge of country through ceremony, storylines, dance and family connections.
 Cultural heritage sites are scattered throughout country, with special significance attached to waterways and the coastline.